sandkr/Test/README.md

 # Test
-just trying
+Trying
-Trying to learn github. does not really understand how it works jet.
+Trying to learn github.
+Does not really understand how it works Jet.
+How does it work?